KCRA-TV: "Where the News Comes First"

 From the start, KCRA-TV emphasized news as its primary form of local programming.
 In 1956, the station debuted its regular newscasts under the title Channel 3 Reports, and in 1957 or 1958 it began using the slogan "Where the News Comes First".
 To expand the station's newscasts, Robert and Jon Kelly decided to scrap existing children's programming, even though the station earned money from the shows; in a 1971 interview with Broadcasting, Jon Kelly noted, "Our dad called us both in and wanted to know if we were crazy."
 The decision paid off because the commercials in newscasts produced better recall for advertisers.
-As KCRA's newscasts became the most-watched in Sacramento, the station was able to charge more money for commercials and plow money back into the news operation.
+As KCRA's newscasts became the most-watched in Sacramento, the station was able to charge more money for commercials and reinvest into the news operation.

 Jon Kelly was noted as a free-spender willing to spend as necessary to produce a top-quality news product.
 In 1971, he called KCRA-TV "probably one of the few stations and maybe the only station in the country without a budget", noting that they "conscientiously" overspent in sales and news efforts.
 The station frequently acquired new and up-to-date equipment.
 It was first locally to use electronic news gathering equipment, first in California to own its own news helicopter (LiveCopter 3, debuted in 1979), and first locally to have a tower camera (1987).
 It was early in conducting international travel as part of its local news operation; at one point in 1970, Robert Kelly spent five months in Europe studying the output of the BBC.
 It also was early in expanding the volume of early evening news it produced.
 Robert Kelly believed KCRA was second in the United States to have an hour-long early evening newscast, and in 1971 it expanded to two hours of local evening news.
-When NBC initiated prime time news updates, which by the time they aired on the West Coast were three hours old, KCRA was the first station in the network to replace them with local updates.
+When NBC initiated prime time news updates, which were three hours old by the time they aired on the West Coast, KCRA was the first station in the network to replace them with local updates.